-- TR-124.
-Provide for the needs of freight movement in managing the existing transportation system and developing new facilities. - TR-125.
-Require new development to provide for large-scale freight loading and unloading on-site rather than on the public right-of-way. - TR-126.
-Provide for curbside space to accommodate small-scale parcel delivery and loading through development review.
+- TR-132.
+Provide for the needs of freight movement in managing the existing transportation system and developing new facilities. - TR-133.
+Require new development to provide for large-scale freight loading and unloading on-site rather than on the public right-of-way. - TR-134.
+Provide flexible curbside space within public right-ofway to accommodate parcel delivery and passenger loading through development review and curb operation changes.